Too-Zestyy/Too-Zestyy/README.md

 # Welcome! 👋🏽
 I'm `Vi`, a Software Engineering graduate from MMU with an interest in development across all platforms.
 Currently developing full-stack apps across the growing number of frameworks I've learnt, as well as building tooling for the modding communities I'm most active in.
+I'm always looking for something new I can learn and add to my skill set, especially when it can be applied to a project.

 If you want to see some of the things I've done and what I can do, keep reading!

 # What have I been doing?